-At the hospital, I scored the Medela Harmony breastpump from the Lactation department, and this has been a god send.
+At the hospital, I scored the Medela Harmony breast pump from the Lactation department, and this has been a godsend.
 When I was engorged and the little one couldn’t latch on, I expressed some milk and it helped during that stressful time period.
-After couple of weeks, when she was ready for the bottle; I would pump for couple of minutes (up to 20 on those not so good days) and would fill up to 4 ounces of breastmilk.
-You can buy a Medela nipples to put over the bottle but I chose Avent (which is getting exchanged for something else because the whole BPA thing).
+After a couple of weeks, when she was ready for the bottle; I would pump for a couple of minutes (up to 20 on those not so good days) and would fill up to 4 ounces of breastmilk.
+You can buy Medela nipples to put over the bottle but I chose Avent (which is getting exchanged for something else because of the whole BPA thing).

 - With 2-Phase Expression

 - Ergonomic swivel handle

 - Gently massaging SoftFit Breastshield